Unrestricted-Coding/realtime-editor/Readme.md

+Currently I left this in a buggy state.
+I'll revisit it someday...

 # UC Realtime Editor
 This is a realtime editor built for Unrestricted Coding.
 It allows you to work with HTML/CSS/JavaScript with a realtime preview and an option to do a realtime collaboration section.